jentery/506v3/index.md

 # Recommended Materials

 I realize this seminar may be your first experience with game studies in an academic context.
-The following three sections (["Recommended Reading, "](#recommended-reading), ["Recommended Listening"](#recommended-listening), and ["Recommended Resources"](#recommended-resources)) point you to materials that you might find useful along the way.
+The following three sections (["Recommended Reading, "](#recommended-reading) ["Recommended Listening,"](#recommended-listening) and ["Recommended Resources"](#recommended-resources)) point you to materials that you might find useful along the way.
 I know these lists are long and might be overwhelming.
 If you're looking for something specific, perhaps related to your research, then let me know.
 I'll help you to narrow the scope.

 ## Recommended Reading